dudeee/docs/internationalization.md

  ## bot.t

- To read localized strings, you use `bot.t` with
+ To read localized strings, you use `bot.t`, as explained in [i18next tutorial](http://i18next.com/translate/).

  ## Substitutions